 The confirmation mass will be determined based on the Bishop's schedule.
 Confirmations in the Archdiocese of Regina start after Easter and can go to June.

-If you would like to register, please print the registration, fill it in and then bring to the parish with the fee of $30.
+If you would like to register, print of the correct form below, fill it in and then bring to the parish with the fee of $30.

 For more information please contact Martin at email@example.com or call me at (306) 347-0929.